SAP-samples/teched2023-IN261/README.md

 As an event source we will use SAP S/4HANA Cloud and SAP S/4HANA.
 SAP Integration Suite, advanced event mesh will be our event broker, and events are consumed by an HTML/JS based event consumer.

-The session will be broad rather than deep, with the goal to provide a highspeed end-to-end experience, with a specific focus on our new event broker SAP Integration Suite, advanced event mesh.

-You will be able to experience basic and advanced features of SAP Integration Suite, advanced event mesh.
+The session will be broad rather than deep, with the goal to provide a highspeed end-to-end experience, with a specific focus on SAP Integration Suite, advanced event mesh.
+You will be able to experience basic and advanced features of it.

 During the free flow part towards the end you can use the HTML/JS based event consumer and an HTML/JS based event producer to try out different features of SAP Integration Suite, advanced event mesh.